saras152/Traffic-Sign-Classifier/README.md

 [image7]: ./new-images/38-keep-right.png  "Sign7"

 ## Rubric Points
-In the test below, I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.
+In the text below, I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
 ### Writeup / README